Hubbard90/portfolio/CNN-Fashion-MNIST/Readme.md

 Optimised CNN (Final Model)	~94%

 The optimised CNN showed strong generalisation and effectively extracted spatial features from the images, outperforming dense-only models by a large margin.

-**Business Use Case:**
-This CNN model can support real-world retail and e-commerce operations by automating the classification of clothing images, reducing the time and effort spent on manual product tagging.
-With strong generalisation and high accuracy, it can help maintain consistent product categorisation across large inventories, improve search and filtering, and strengthen recommendation systems by linking visually similar items, all of which lead to a smoother customer experience and more efficient internal workflows.